 Avoid Being the Tallest Object in the Area

 You never want to be the tallest object around you.
 That means if you are camping on a mountain above the timberline, you need to get down to the cover of trees.
 Likewise, you should not be in the middle of an open field or the desert.
 Being the tallest object in the area puts you at risk of a direct strike or upward leader.

 In the wilderness, you are safest in a forest.

 Avoid Being Next to the Tallest Objects in the Area

-Don’t be next to the tallest trees in a forest, as this puts you at risk of side flash (the electricity jumps from the object to you).
+When camping in a thunderstorm, don’t set up next to the tallest trees in a forest, as this puts you at risk of side flash (the electricity jumps from the object to you).